Formal vertex laws associated to Lie conformal algebras: Preliminaries

 \item Antisimmetry: For all $a$, $b\in R$,

 \item Jacobi identity: For all $a$, $b$ and $c \in R$,

 \end{enumerate} \end{definition}

 Once again we encounter $n$-th products, but in the case of Lie conformal algebras they are only defined for $n \in \Z_+$.
 In fact, a vertex algebra $U$ is always a Lie conformal algebra, when we take into account only the non-negative $n$-th products and define the $\C[\Del]$-action as $\Del a = a_{(-2)}\1$ for all $a \in U$.
 Moreover, vertex algebras may be equivalently defined as Lie conformal algebras with an extra structure of a $\C[\Del]$-differential unital non-associative algebra (given by the normally ordered product), satisfying certain compatibilities (cf. \cite{Bakalov_field_algebras,DeSole}).
-Some of these relations are listed below. \begin{itemize} \item Left Wick formula: For all $a, b, c \in U$,